adaptivestone/framework-documentation/docs/09-testsing.md

 ### @google-cloud/translate example (NODE_MODULES)

-Assume that we have some translation helper (synthetic example) that just do and translation and register it in database for speed up for next time
+Assume that we have some translation helper (synthetic example) that just does a translation and registers it in the database to speed it up for the next time.

 /src/helpers/translateHelper.js